Market

 accounting policies and other explanatory information.

-in the manner so required and give a true and fair view in conformity with the accounting principles
+manner so required and give a true and fair view in conformity with the accounting principles generally

-generally accepted in India, including Indian Accounting Standards (Ind-AS) specified under section 133
+accepted in India, including Indian Accounting Standards (Ind-AS) specified under section 133 of the Act

-of the Act read with the Companies (Indian Accounting Standards) Rules, 2015, as amended,(“Ind As”)
+read with the Companies (Indian Accounting Standards) Rules, 2015, as amended,(“Ind As”) and other

-and other accounting principles generally accepted in India, of the state of affairs of the Company as at
+accounting principles generally accepted in India, of the state of affairs of the Company as at March 31,

-March 31, 2024 and its loss (including other comprehensive income), its Cash Flow Statement and
+2025 and its profit and including other comprehensive income, its Cash Flow Statement and Changes in

 Basis for Opinion

-143(10) of the Companies Act, 2013.
-Our responsibilities under those Standards are further described in
+of the Companies Act, 2013.
+Our responsibilities under those Standards are further described in the

-the Auditor’s Responsibilities for the Audit of the Financial Statements section of our report.
-We are
+Auditor’s Responsibilities for the Audit of the Financial Statements section of our report.
+We are independent

-Accountants of India together with the ethical requirements that are relevant to our audit of the financial
+India together with the ethical requirements that are relevant to our audit of the financial statements under

 Key Audit Matters